jurat jurat

 Document Types:

 Jurat applications include affidavits, depositions, and sworn statements.
 These documents rely on the sworn truthfulness of their contents.
-Acknowledgments are commonly used for legal documents such as deeds, mortgages, and powers of attorney where the authenticity of the signature is crucial.
+Acknowledgments are commonly used for legal documents such as deeds, mortgages, and powers of attorney, for which the authenticity of the signature is crucial.

 Legal Implications: